openedx/edx-platform/docs/en_us/data/source/internal_data_formats/package.rst

 by the organization name, the edX site name, and the date.
 For example, ``universityx-edge-2014-07-25.log.gz.gpg``.

-An alternative option for event data is available.
-The ``{date}-{org}-tracking.tar`` file is available each week.
-It contains a cumulative log of events in all of an organization's courses.
-Data for courses running on both the edx.org and edge.edx.org sites is included in this file.

-.. remove this paragraph ^ when weekly file is removed.

-.. important:: The ``{org}-{site}-events-{date}.log.gz.gpg`` file is designed to replace the ``{date}-{org}-tracking.tar`` file.
-Both files will be produced for several weeks, and then production of the ``{date}-{org}-tracking.tar`` file will be discontinued.

-.. remove this paragraph ^ when weekly file is removed.

 For information about the contents of these files, see :ref:`Data Package Contents`.